r4d10n/wch-ch32v307-makefile/README.md

 ### Build and Debug

 * Simply run `make` to build the project.
+* Run `make prog` to build the project and program the firmware using openocd

+For Debugging:

 * In another terminal, start the GDB server by running `make gdb-server_openocd`.
 GDB Server probably has to be restarted after every code download step, otherwise seems to hang.
 * Run `make gdb-client` to download the code and start debugging.
 * Optionally, open a serial terminal to view the `printf` function calls.